-Key Strategy 1: Niagara National Historic Sites: A Premier Canadian Heritage Destination
+Key Strategy 3: Niagara National Historic Sites: A Premier Canadian Heritage Destination

-We will establish the Niagara National Historic Sites as the premier cultural heritage destination and leading provider of heritage experiences in the Niagara Region, where visitors can experience and learn about stories that lead to the formation of Canada.
+Niagara National Historic Sites will be recognized as the premier cultural heritage destination and leading provider of heritage experiences in the Niagara Region, where visitors can experience and learn about stories that lead to the formation of Canada.
 This strategy has two important themes.
-First is a focus on the promotion of a single destination -Niagara National Historic Sites - through strategic marketing and partnerships.
-We will then use the portfolio of our seven sites to connect visitors with nature and heritage through creative, innovative and sustainable programmes and events.
+First is a focus on the promotion of a single destination -Niagara National Historic Sites- through strategic marketing and partnerships.
+Secondly, the portfolio of our seven sites will connect visitors with nature and cultural heritage through creative, innovative and sustainable programs and events.